 A Local Farm’s Approach to Climate Change

 How most food is grown and transported has significant impacts on the climate and global warming.
 Approximately 20% of global greenhouse gas emissions is directly related to food production.
 Learn how you can reduce your carbon footprint by eating locally and choosing food from local and sustainable farms.
-Brookwood Community Farm’s farm manager Sara Rostampour will discuss Brookwood’s commitment to sustainable practices and how you can become a member of its “community-supported agriculture” program.
+In this video, Brookwood Community Farm’s farm manager Sara Rostampour discusses Brookwood’s commitment to sustainable practices and how you can become a member of its “community-supported agriculture” program.

 Birds and Climate Change

 Although the rise of sea levels due to climate change have fairly direct impacts on coastal bird populations, changes in temperature and precipitation patterns also raise less obvious challenges for breeding birds in the Blue Hills and Massachusetts as a whole.
-This presentation, by Dr Jon Atwood, Director of Bird Conservation for Mass Audubon, will give an overview of the impacts that changing climate conditions will likely have in bird populations in the Blue Hills, and suggest steps to address these problems.
+This presentation, by Dr. Jon Atwood, Director of Bird Conservation for Mass Audubon, gives an overview of the impacts that changing climate conditions will likely have in bird populations in the Blue Hills, and suggest steps to address these problems.

-The Mary May Binney Wakefield Arboretum is a 25 acre property that lies within the much larger Blue Hills and Neponset River ecosystem.
-The arboretum’s plant collection includes a very broad range of both native and non native species.
+The Mary May Binney Wakefield Arboretum is a 25-acre property that lies within the much larger Blue Hills and Neponset River ecosystem.
+The arboretum’s plant collection includes a very broad range of both native and non-native species.
 This allows a unique opportunity to study the impacts of a changing climate on a variety of species.
-Arboretum Director Debbie Merriam will highlight some of the observations of the cascading impacts of a changing climate on plant species and its management strategy to adapt to these changes.
+In this video, Arboretum Director Debbie Merriam highlights some of the observations of the cascading impacts of a changing climate on plant species and its management strategy to adapt to these changes.

 At the Foot of the Hills: Water and Watersheds in a Warming World